How Does Neurofeedback Therapy Work?

 Neurofeedback Training Protocols

 The software automatically detects when the brainwaves are properly ordered and it feeds that information back to the patient.
 This feedback appears in the form of a game, movie, or sound which signals the patient that the brainwaves are becoming more ordered.
-For example, in the image above, the patient is watching a puzzle of a picture that is being filled in piece by piece.
+For example, the patient is watching a puzzle of a picture that is being filled in piece by piece.
 As long as the patient’s brain waves are moving in an orderly direction, the puzzle pieces are filled in and the patient hears a tone.
 If the brainwave patterns move away from an orderly pattern, then the puzzle does not get filled in and no tone is produced.
 The patient is actually controlling the completion of the puzzle with their brain and by doing so; the brain is learning how to regulate itself.

 The brain’s natural desire to watch the movie clearly will drive those neurological circuits that normalize the brainwaves and allow the picture to be visualized.
 The more those circuits are driven and used – the more neuroplastic changes take hold.
 The patient learns how to use those new circuits during the demands of everyday life.